duranpa/reciprocaltransplantsweita/README.md

 Scripts to analyse results relating to differences in plant fitness.

 ### Microbiota data analysis

 Files and scripts to recreate figures shown in the manuscript.
 ASV tables and files that are shared across several figures are found in the main path reciprocaltransplantsweita/, otherwise each folder contains all the necessary files and scripts to reproduce the figures.
 All analysis are run within the same folder and no external files need to be called, with two exceptions (see below).
 To reproduce each folder's figure, download the required files to your working directory.
 Each design file will contain all technical and experimental information for each sample, to produce the manuscript's analysis and additional ones if required.
 Each folder also contains a readme file where we explain step by step the overall idea of what was done.
 Each script will produce one or multiple plots which we then stiched up together in Illustrator (v24.1.3) where we also modified figure legends and graphs' axis manually.

+To get these analyses to work, load the following scripts first:

+- `cpcoa.R` for constrained principal components analysis
+- `plotting_functions.R` for plotting aesthetics

 ## Dependencies